Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

 Air Conditioners Require Frequent Maintenance

 You can also have both.
-When the weather is scorching, you can enjoy the comfort of your air conditioner, then save energy during regular days with the best ceiling fan in Singapore.
+When the weather is scorching, you can enjoy the comfort of your air conditioner and save energy during regular days with the best ceiling fan in Singapore.
 This way, you can eliminate unnecessary energy consumption.